-3.2 The Roles of the Chair and Chief Executive Officer
+5.2 The Roles of the Chair and Chief Executive Officer

 The Chair of the Board, Mr Cliff Lawrenson, is an independent, non-executive director.
 The Chair is responsible for leadership of the Board, setting and implementing the Company's direction and strategy and promoting and overseeing the highest standards of corporate governance.
+Further information on Mr Lawrenson's experience is set out on page 45 of Paladin's 2024 Annual Report.

-The Chair's responsibilities are separate from the CEO, Mr Ian Purdy, who has responsibility for the day to day management of the Company.
+The Chair's responsibilities are separate from the CEO, Mr Ian Purdy, who has responsibility for the day to day operations and management of the Company.
 The roles of the Chair and CEO are defined in the Paladin Board Charter.

-3.3 The Role of the Company Secretary
+5.3 The Role of the Company Secretary

-Jeremy Ryan was appointed as the Company Secretary of the Company on 27 August 2021.
+Mr Jeremy Ryan was appointed as the Company Secretary of the Company on 27 August 2021.
+In addition to his role as Company Secretary, Mr Ryan is also General Counsel at Paladin.

 The appointment and removal of a Company Secretary is a decision made by the Board.
 The Company Secretary is accountable to the Board, through the Chair, on all matters to do with the proper functioning of the Board as well as being responsible for ensuring that Board procedures are complied with and that governance matters are addressed.
+The Company Secretary plays a pivotal role in ensuring best governance practices are maintained by the Board and its Committees.